simaon78i/Markov-chain/README.md

    gcc tweets_generator.c -o tweets_generator
    ./tweets_generator
    ```

-## Contributing

-Contributions are welcome!
-Please fork this repository and submit pull requests with any enhancements, bug fixes, or additional features you would like to see.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for more details.

 ## Contact

-For any inquiries or feedback, please reach out to [your email].
+For any inquiries or feedback, please reach out to simaon78ifrac@gmail.com.

 Thank you for exploring the NLP with Markov Chain Model project.
 We hope you find these programs educational and engaging!